-The Cooper Art Gallery opened through the philanthropy of local wealthy industrialist Samuel Joshua Cooper.
-He bought the Grammer School buildings on Church Street in 1912, with the intention of establishing a gallery for the people of the town.
-Unfortunately he died in 1913, but in his will he left over 250 paintings to the town and the building in which to house the collection.
+The Cooper Art Gallery opened through the philanthropy of local wealthy industrialist and colliery owner Samuel Joshua Cooper.
+He bought the Grammar School buildings on Church Street in 1912, with the intention of establishing a gallery for the people of the town.
+Unfortunately he died in 1913, but in his will he left over 250 paintings to the town and the building in which to house the collection.21

-Unveiling of the War Memorial on Church Street.
+1925 Unveiling of the War Memorial on Church Street.